pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/README.md

 });
 ```

-You should now be able to add a value using the following cURL command successfully.
+You should now be able to add a new color object using the following cURL command successfully.

 - `curl -H "Content-Type: application/json" -X POST -d '{"name":"blanchedalmond"}' http://localhost:3333/colors`

-You now have a small issue: this new data not a simple string, unlike your model.
+You now have a new small issue: this new data not a simple string, unlike your model.
 Take a moment to update your model in `/models/color.js` to be an array of objects:

 ```js
 // /models/color.js